gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 ## News
 <ul>

+<li> <b>29/05/2024</b> - Gerard organised and chaired the 2024 General Assembly meeting of the ERIES project in Thessaloniki, Greece.
+For more information about the meeting and the project activities, see the <a href="https://www.linkedin.com/company/eries-engineering-research-infrastructures-for-european-synergies/">LinkedIn page</a> [<a href="http://gerardjoreilly.github.io/files/Photos/eries-ga-2024-1.jpg">Photo 1</a>][<a href="http://gerardjoreilly.github.io/files/Photos/eries-ga-2024-2.jpg">Photo 2</a>][<a href="http://gerardjoreilly.github.io/files/Photos/eries-ga-2024-3.jpg">Photo 3</a>]</li>

 <li> <b>29/04/2024</b> - New paper published in Earthquake Spectra on "On the utility of story loss functions for regional seismic vulnerability modeling and risk assessment" [<a href="http://gerardjoreilly.github.io/files/Journal/2024-oreilly-shahnazaryan-eqs.pdf">Paper</a>][<a href="https://journals.sagepub.com/doi/10.1177/87552930241245940">Link</a>] </li>

 <li> <b>22/04/2024</b> - New paper published in Journal of Earthquake Engineering on "Exploring the Use of Orientation-Independent Inelastic Spectral Displacements in the Seismic Assessment of Bridges" [<a href="http://gerardjoreilly.github.io/files/Journal/aristeidou-2024-jee.pdf">Paper</a>][<a href="https://www.tandfonline.com/doi/full/10.1080/13632469.2024.2343067">Link</a>] </li>